 - can be bought or found next to industrial complexes and make great beginner’s materials.
 The simple act of prying off the planks is enough to teach many lessons for later use.
 Just don’t take them without asking permission (unless they are clearly being discarded).
 That’s actually really illegal.
 Truck drivers and/or those companies have to pay good money for those things.
 My favorite pallets are from stone moving companies.
 The wood is generally really compacted and is wider than most other pallets.
 Call around to see who has some first.

 Warning: Running pallet wood through saws or planers can be very dangerous and can ruin your equipment.

 - can be like a candy store for someone who likes to build things.
 I love the one near me, Research Alloy.
-Each scrap yard has their own unique set of material.
+Each scrap yard has its own unique set of materials.
 Some specialize in old cars; some in industrial equipment.
 Some sell/buy by weight while others buy/sell by part.
 Look up the ones in your area.